Apple Books UK

 “Just pre-menopausal,” Carolina supplied instead.

-Deidre worked by day as an accounts payable clerk at a San Francisco corporation, took college courses at night, and burst out of cakes on weekends.
+Deidre worked by day as an accounts payable clerk at a Silicon Valley corporation, took college courses at night, and burst out of cakes on weekends.
 Or played cop, nurse, dominatrix, whatever the boss of her adult party entertainment company wanted her to play.
 She was too busy to date.
 Carolina worked as an accounts receivable clerk at the same company—where they’d met and decided to become roommates—and hadn’t dated since her divorce two years ago.

 “Don’t talk down about yourself,” Deidre chided.